chauhanr/linux-system-programming/file-sys/directory-links.md

 * **closedir()** will close the directory stream and release all the resources that have been opened by the opendir() system call.

-* **fdopenddir()** - if you have a file descriptor of the directory and you want to use that to open the file then the fdopenddir() method helps.
-Due to this method there are some race conditions we can avoid.